Car Parks Consultation FAQs

 1) Why are you considering introducing charging?

-The Council is putting forward this recommendation to ensure that council services valued by residents and businesses are not negatively impacted by the cost of public car parking provision.
-This action also aims to increase the churn of parking in town centre car parks to enable greater footfall to support businesses and ensure the car parks are primarily used to support the delivery of our thriving market towns.
+The Council is putting forward this proposal to ensure that council services valued by residents and businesses are not negatively impacted by the cost of public car parking provision.
+This proposal also aims to increase the churn of parking in town centre car parks to enable greater footfall to support businesses and ensure the car parks are primarily used to support the delivery of our thriving market towns.
 This activity follows on from the Council's successful enforcement trials in Attleborough and Swaffham.

 2) Is this a money-making scheme?